 Dorothy Laigo Cordova also served as Director for the Demonstration Project for Asian Americans (DPAA), which conducted a wide variety of studies on the problems Asian Americans faced in the 1970s.
 Through the DPAA, she collected research and oral histories.
 After the DPAA closed in the early 1980s, the Cordovas moved their work to a new organization that they created called the Filipino American National Historical Society (FANHS), where Dorothy is Founder and Executive Director.
 Fred Cordova, the author of Filipinos: Forgotten Asian Americans, served as Founding President Emeritus and Archivist of FANHS.

-FANHS now has nearly thirty chapters around the United States.
+FANHS now has more than 35 chapters around the United States.
 In Seattle, it houses the National Pinoy Archives, which is one of the largest collections on Filipino American history anywhere.
 It includes thousands of materials on individuals and organizations throughout the United States.

 Cited and edited from Seattle Civil Rights and Labor History Program: